ermongroup/neuralsort/README.md

   --lr FLOAT              initial learning rate
 ```

-Learning and inference of quantile-regression models is handled by the `tf/sort.py` script, which provides the following command-line arguments:
+Learning and inference of semantic sorting models for handwritten digits is handled by the `tf/sort.py` script, which provides the following command-line arguments:

 ```
   --M INT                 minibatch size